LaunchSchoolKalisz/Launch_School_RB120/interview_prep/explaining_code.md

 The above example also shows polymorphism through duck typing.
 The various classes have no inheritance (either through class or interface) and yet we can see a distinct "participant" type that all exhibit the behavior participate, which takes one argument.

 ### Encapsulation
 Ruby creates objects and exposes the interfaces to interact with those objects, so it is possible that the data could be unintentionally modified.
 This can also increase the dependencies between different objects.
-Ruby enables us to hide the behaviour and its implementation by making it not visible to the rest of the code in order to reduce dependencies and to prevent the data from being exposed to unwanted parts of the code.
+Ruby enables us to hide the behavior and its implementation by making it not visible to the rest of the code in order to reduce dependencies and to prevent the data from being exposed to unwanted parts of the code.
 This is known as Encapsulation and this is acheived through the use of Method Access Control or access modifiers which determines if the methods are public, private or protected.
 In Ruby all the instance methods are public by default unless we implement method access control.
 The exception being the constructor method initialize which is always private.
 All instance variables are encapsulated by default and we use the instance method to expose them.

 Encapsulation describes how we can separate and hide away different pieces of functionality, making them unavailable to the rest of the code base.
 It is essentially a form of data protection that defines boundaries within a given application.